nabeelsherazi/nabeelsherazi.github.io/content/what-i'm-trying-to-do.md

 * there is not much time, live urgently, yolo, your hand is your hand, how hard will you go? the whiteboard gets erased at the end of the day.
 * it's you versus your mind sometimes, but maybe more useful as you plus your mind (treat it as a friend), and sometimes it's just you and your body, there is no mind independent (is that what eckhart tolle was trying to say?)
-* gamble everything for love if you are a true human being halfheartedness does not reach into majesty.hehe
+* gamble everything for love if you are a true human being halfheartedness does not reach into majesty.